bsoung/ant-racing-calculator/README.md

 ![Ant Race](https://imgur.com/Ti2J6YX.png "Ant Race Alt")

 We all know the coolest sport right now is competitive ant racing.
-Now enthusiasts can better their chances of winning those ant racing bets.
+Now you can get in on the action with some serious advantage!
+You'll find out which prize ant has the best chance of winning the race with this awesome little tool.

 This application grabs data from a GraphQL endpoint using the Relay library.
+GraphQL is seriously cool stuff.
 For more information, visit their official sites:

 [GraphQL](https://www.graphql.com/)
 [Relay](https://facebook.github.io/relay/)